Published : May 7, 2019

 Retail investors in India have very little scope to invest their short-term surpluses.
 The only option left with them for short duration is either to keep the surplus as cash or put it on low or no income-generating savings and current account respectively.
 Almost all current account with banks generates no income.

-Even in the case of the shortfall from QAB (the quarterly average balance) limit you are penalised by the banks, resulting in negative returns from such holdings.
+Even in the case of the shortfall from QAB (the quarterly average balance) limit you are penalized by the banks, resulting in negative returns from such holdings.

 For money requirements in the longer run, Indian investors have a handful of options with them.
 So it is not justified to put any of your short term surpluses into any of these long-term investment options.
 As for example, no business mix their long-term requirements with short-term or mid-term funds requirements.
 Working capital is with them to take care of business short term funds requirements.